Starcounter/Docs/guides/transactions/long-running-transactions/README.md

   Transaction.Rollback();
 }
 ```
-In this scenario, the new `Email` that's created would be rolled back and the state of the view-model would return to the previous commit.
+In this scenario, the new `Email` that's created would roll back and the state of the view-model would return to the previous commit.

 Most sample apps uses `Commit` and `Rollback` to allow the user to save or cancel change like in the following example: